digitalocean/container-blueprints/DOKS-wordpress/README.md

 In this tutorial, you will use Helm for setting up [WordPress](https://wordpress.com/) on top of a Kubernetes cluster, in order to create a highly-available website.
 In addition to leveraging the intrinsic scalability and high availability aspects of Kubernetes, this setup will help keeping WordPress secure by providing simplified upgrade and rollback workflows via Helm.

+You will be configuring [NitroPack](https://wordpress.org/plugins/nitropack/), a plugin used for code minification, caching, CDN and lazy loading.

 You will be using an external MySQL server in order to abstract the database component, since it can be part of a separate cluster or managed service for extended availability.
 After completing the steps described in this tutorial, you will have a fully functional WordPress installation within a containerized cluster environment managed by Kubernetes.

 ## WordPress Setup Diagram